dyj0183/Django-Dessert-Form/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
-* Item 1
-* Item 2
+* Allow the users to edit the information they just entered
+* Create user authentication
-* Make it look more professional
+* Make the web app look more professional